vibhavrajkumar/hometrain/README.md

 1. Download and install Flutter, can be installed in VSCode (https://docs.flutter.dev/get-started/install)
 2. Clone the github `git clone "https://github.com/CS222SP22/course-project-mem"`
 3. Go into the home train directory `cd home_train`
-4. Build + Run on web or physical mobile device (we reccomend web)
+4. Build + Run on web or physical mobile device (we reccomend web — mobile apps have a lot of overhead and build issues outside of app stores)
     - Web: `flutter pub get` `flutter run -d chrome --web-port 5000`
     - Mobile:
       - Trust the device and make sure to trust the app.
 For iOS, [Settings -> General -> VPN & Device Management -> Trust]